naver/jindojs-jindo/README.md

 # **Jindo JavaScript Framework** - Do more, easier and faster
 =========================================================

-Jindo is open source JavaScript framework developed by [NAVER Corp.](http://www.navercorp.com/en/index.nhn) since 2010, providing a lot of useful methods in a way of wrapping native object and extending it.
+Jindo is open source JavaScript framework developed by [NAVER Corp.](http://www.navercorp.com/en/index.nhn) since 2010 (originally the project was started since 2007, but has been redeveloped completely from that year), providing a lot of useful methods in a way of wrapping native object and extending it.

 Jindo is the main JavaScript framework used for developing most of NAVER's web products.